RDGAlmeida/b3-data/README.md

-# b3-data
+# B3 Data
-B3 investors data
+This data is a resume of B3 investors